daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 $m$ samples, and then repeating the process until we traverse the entire signal.

 Why not just use a framed version of the energy calculation?
-I'm using RMS because a framed version of it's already implemented in the audio package I'm importing.
+I'm using RMS because a framed version of it is already implemented in the audio package I'm importing.
 Work smart, not hard :).

 ### Amplitude Envelope (AE)